THE 10 LARGEST SUPER YACHT RENTALS

 Image source: https://www.superyachttimes.com/yachts/yas

-Yas has a very interesting history.
+Yas has a very interesting history as a super yacht rental.
 Although she was officially launched in 2013, YAS actually crossed 40 decades, having been crafted from the hull of a 1978 navy frigate, which has been re-built and re-modelled using advanced composites and glass, and features a striking Pierrejean Design Studio of Paris interior, which offers luxury accommodation for 56 crew and up to 60 guests.

 10. Ocean Victory – 141 metres